sonofmagic/vue-fabric-fiber/packages/vue-fabric-fiber/README.md

 `RenderGroup` also exposes a couple of props for advanced orchestration:

-- `priority` — queue priority passed to `p-queue`, letting you mix sequential ordering with a manual stack/z-index plan.
+- `priority` — higher numbers run later (toward the top of the stack).
+Values are flipped before hitting the queue so you can think in z-index terms.
 - `disableQueue` — skips the sequential queue entirely so lightweight objects can attach to the canvas immediately.

 ## Type Exports